Non-Asymptotic Analysis of Tangent Space Perturbation: Introduction and Overview of the Main Results

 Our analysis is related to the very recent work of Tyagi, {\it et al.} \cite{Tyagi}, in which neighborhood size and sampling density conditions are given to ensure a small angle between the PCA subspace and the true tangent space of a noise-free manifold.
 Results are extended to arbitrary smooth embeddings of the manifold model, which we do not consider.
 In contrast, we envision the scenario in which no control is given over the sampling and explore the case of data sampled according to a fixed density and corrupted by high-dimensional noise.
 Crucial to our results is a careful analysis of the interplay between the perturbation due to noise and the perturbation due to curvature.
 Nonetheless, our results can be shown to recover those of \cite{Tyagi} in the noise-free setting.
 Our approach is also similar to the analysis presented by Nadler in \cite{Nadler}, who studies the finite-sample properties of the PCA spectrum.
 Through matrix perturbation theory, \cite{Nadler} examines the angle between the leading finite-sample-PCA eigenvector and that of the leading population-PCA eigenvector.
 As a linear model is assumed, perturbation results from noise only.
 Despite this difference, the two analyses utilize similar techniques to bound the effects of perturbation on the PCA subspace and our results recover those of \cite{Nadler} in the curvature-free setting.

+Application of multiscale PCA for geometric analysis of data sets has also been studied in \cite{Fukunaga-Olsen,Froehling,Wang-Marron,Broomhead}.
+In parallel to our work \cite{Kaslovsky11a,Kaslovsky11b,Meyer12b,Kaslovsky12a}, Maggioni and coauthors have developed results \cite{LittleThesisDuke,Maggioni-long,Maggioni-MIT} addressing similar questions as those examined in this paper.
+These results are discussed above as well as in more detail in Section \ref{sec:numerical2} and Section \ref{sec:discussion}.
 Other recent related works include that of Singer and Wu \cite{Singer}, who use local PCA to build a tangent plane basis and give an analysis for the neighborhood size to be used in the absence of noise.
 Using the hybrid linear model, Zhang, {\it et al.} \cite{Lerman} assume data are samples from a collection of ``flats'' (affine subspaces) and choose an optimal neighborhood size from which to recover each flat by studying the least squares approximation error in the form of Jones' $\beta$-number (see \cite{Jones} and also \cite{Jones-new} in which this idea is used for curve denoising).
-An analysis of noise and curvature for normal estimation of smooth curves and surfaces in $\mathbb{R}^2$ and $\mathbb{R}^3$ is presented by Mitra, {\it et al.} \cite{Guibas-normal-estimation} with application to computer graphics.
-Finally, Chen, {\it et al.} \cite{Maggioni-long} present a multiscale PCA framework with which to analyze the intrinsic dimensionality of a data set.
+Finally, an analysis of noise and curvature for normal estimation of smooth curves and surfaces in $\mathbb{R}^2$ and $\mathbb{R}^3$ is presented by Mitra, {\it et al.} \cite{Guibas-normal-estimation} with application to computer graphics.